Overview

 About the project

-The Climate and Health in Official Statistics project is a four-year (2022 to 2026) collaboration between the UK Office for National Statistics (ONS), the African Institute for Mathematical Sciences (AIMS) Rwanda, the Regional Institute for Population Studies (RIPS) at the University of Ghana, the UK Health Security Agency (UKHSA) and the Cochrane Planetary Health Thematic Group (hosted at University of Alberta).
-We are also working with the UN Global Platform and DataKind to develop innovative solutions for sharing climate health metrics.
+The Standards for Official Statistics on Climate-Health Interactions (SOSCHI) project is a four-year (2022 to 2026) collaboration between the UK Office for National Statistics (ONS), the African Institute for Mathematical Sciences, Research and Innovation Centre (AIMS RIC) Rwanda, the Regional Institute for Population Studies (RIPS) at the University of Ghana, the UK Health Security Agency (UKHSA) and the Cochrane Planetary Health Thematic Group (hosted at University of Alberta).
+We are also working with the UN Global Platform to develop innovative solutions for sharing climate health metrics.
 The project is financially supported by Wellcome.

-The aim is to develop a transparent and globally usable framework and platform for official statistics on climate change, environment, and health.
-This will be achieved by developing a set of statistical methods to better estimate climate-related health risk using real-world data sources, including modelling local-level impacts.
-This project is being developed jointly with our Africa-based research partners and integrates the generalisable framework with their national context, while promoting long-term capacity development.
+The aim is to develop a transparent and globally usable framework and platform for official statistics on climate and health.
+This involves developing a set of statistical methods to better estimate climate-related health risks using real-world data sources, including modelling sub-national impacts.
+This project has been developed jointly with our Africa-based research partners, integrating the generalisable framework with their national context, while promoting long-term capacity development.
 It also aims to stimulate research in the climate and health field to address areas where evidence is so far lacking.

 • vector-borne diseases